-4.14 The current Lewes District Local Plan, adopted in 2003, will continue to help shape the WPNP in respect of its saved policies until the LPP2 is adopted.
-The following saved policies will need to be considered by the WPNP:

-- CT1 'Planning Boundary & Key Countryside' establishing the 'planning boundary' at Wivelsfield Green and Burgess Hill to distinguish between the settlement and countryside - this will be an important criterion in the choice of WPNP allocations but the WPNP will be able to review and amend the defined boundary in its policies and on its Proposals Map - RES6 'Countryside' defining the constraints on development in the countryside - H12 'Area of Established Character' defines part of Wivelsfield Green on the LDC 2003 Proposals Map where "special attention will be paid to the need to retain the existing character of the area in terms of spaciousness, building heights, building size and site coverage, building lines, boundary treatments, trees and landscaping" the WPNP may be able to review this designation and consider other relevant parts of the Parish - Listed Buildings (H2) - Buildings of Local, Visual or Historic Interest (H3) - Conservation Areas (H4) defining the boundary at Wivelsfield

-4.15 The following Proposals Maps from the 2003 development plan provided by Lewes District Council show the different settlements in the Parish and the policies described in the bullet points above.
+- 4.8 The current Lewes District Local Plan, adopted in 2003, will continue to help shape the WNP in respect of its saved policies until the LPP2 is adopted.
+The following saved policies are considered to be those that provide the strategic planning framework for the WNP: - CT1 'Planning Boundary & Key Countryside' establishing the 'planning boundary' at Wivelsfield Green and Burgess Hill to distinguish between the settlement and countryside this will be an important criterion in the choice of WNP allocations but the WNP will be able to review and amend the defined boundary in its policies and on its Proposals Map - H12 'Area of Established Character' defines part of Wivelsfield Green on the LDC 2003 Proposals Map where "special attention will be paid to the need to retain the existing character of the area in terms of spaciousness, building heights, building size and site coverage, building lines, boundary treatments, trees and landscaping" - the WNP may be able to review this designation and consider other relevant parts of the Parish - Listed Buildings (H2) - Buildings of Local, Visual or Historic Interest (H3) - Conservation Areas (H4) defining the boundary at Wivelsfield - 4.9 The following Proposals Maps from the 2003 development plan provided by the District Council show the different settlements in the Parish and the policies described in the bullet points above.

-Plan D: LDC Local Plan Proposals Map 2003 - Wivelsfield Green East
+Plan D: LDC 2003 Proposals Map for Wivelsfield Green East

-Plan E: LDC Local Plan Proposals Map 2003 - Wivelsfield Green West yright and kice Surv 2014 database right v 100018275.
+Plan E: LDC 2003 Proposals Map for Wivelsfield Green West